simecek/Czech-ULMFiT/README.md

 This repo is a little dwarf standing on the shoulder of giants.
 Let me thank at least a few of them:

-* Jeremy Howard, Rachel Thomas and the whole fast.ai team for ULMFit developement and making an addition of new languages super simple with the last fastai version.
-Also, Piotr Czapla for subword tokenization idea and the Polish ULMFit model.
+* Jeremy Howard, Rachel Thomas and the whole fast.ai team for ULMFiT developement and making an addition of new languages super simple with the last fastai version.
+Also, Piotr Czapla for subword tokenization idea and the Polish ULMFiT model.

-* Karla Fejfarova for introducing me to ULMFit a year ago.
+* Karla Fejfarova for introducing me to ULMFiT a year ago.
 Katerina Veselovska for a motivation after her recent NLP talk at ML meetup in Brno.

 * Google for free Google Cloud credits.